semgrep/semgrep-docs/docs/release-notes/november-2022.md

 - Added Supply Chain support for `requirements.txt` lockfiles (requires `requirement.in` manifest files).
 - Added support for Yarn 2 and Yarn 3 lockfiles.
-- Reachable Supply Chain findings no longer block pull requests when using `semgrep ci`.
-(Note that unreachable findings are non-blocking already.)
+- Reachable Supply Chain findings no longer block pull requests when using `semgrep ci`. **Note**: Unreachable findings are non-blocking already.
+- Previously, Semgrep Supply Chain rescanned projects automatically every week.
+Now, newly added projects to Semgrep Supply Chain that use GitHub Actions are by default rescanned every day.
+This update only affects newly added projects.

 ## Semgrep App